Hospitality Management Co-op Diploma

 - 8-month diploma program

-Any Hospitality Management diploma is a combination of the first half of classroom study and the second half of co-op work experience.
+Any Hospitality Management diploma is a combination of %50 of classroom study and %50 of co-op work experience.
 As a student, you will learn the concepts and techniques related to hotel and restaurant operations, international marketing, food preparation and service, financial analysis, accounting, front and back office operations and intercultural team dynamics.

 Our instructors, who have been employed as senior management within the industry, have many years delivering hospitality programs and offer their own hands-on experience and knowledge to our students.

 As a graduate, you will be prepared to reliably demonstrate the following:

 1 – High School Graduation or equivalent; or 18 years of age.

 2 – English language proficiency based on one of the following:

 - Cornerstone Placement Test – Level 5 or equivalent.